asad-waraich/MLOps-FastAPI-Lab2/README.md

 ## 📊 Data Visualization

 The `visualize.py` script generates a pair plot to show the relationships between the features and how the different classes are distributed.
 This is a critical step for understanding the dataset before modeling.
 The output plot is saved in the `assets/` directory.

+---

+## 🤖 About the Model

+This lab uses a **Support Vector Machine (SVM)** classifier with an RBF (Radial Basis Function) kernel.
+SVM is a powerful supervised learning algorithm that works well for classification tasks, especially with clear margins of separation between classes.
+The RBF kernel allows the SVM to handle non-linearly separable data by mapping it to a higher-dimensional space.

+Key characteristics:
+- **Algorithm**: Support Vector Machine (SVC)
+- **Kernel**: RBF (Radial Basis Function)
+- **Dataset**: 200 synthetic samples with 4 features
+- **Classes**: 3 distinct classes (0, 1, 2)
+- **Random State**: 42 (for reproducibility)

+---

+## 🎯 Learning Objectives

+This self-directed lab was created to:
+- Gain hands-on experience with **FastAPI** for model serving
+- Understand the end-to-end ML pipeline from training to deployment
+- Practice creating RESTful APIs for machine learning models
+- Learn to use **Swagger UI** for API documentation and testing
+- Explore data visualization techniques for understanding datasets
+- Implement proper project structure for ML applications

+---

+## 📝 Requirements

+See `requirements.txt` for the full list of dependencies, which includes:
+- FastAPI
+- Uvicorn
+- Scikit-learn
+- Pandas
+- Matplotlib
+- Seaborn
+- NumPy
+- Joblib